 When you leave your home to go somewhere, the last thing on your mind is that you will get injures.
 However, there are times when we do get hurt on another person’s property.
 If that happens to you or a loved one, you may wonder if you have any options?

-At the SMA Law Group, we want to take some time today and discuss the circumstances in which a property owner may be responsible for damages and injuries that occur on their premises.
+At the SMT Legal, we want to take some time today and discuss the circumstances in which a property owner may be responsible for damages and injuries that occur on their premises.
 When you need a Pittsburgh premises liability attorney, call us today so we can work on securing the compensation you deserve.

 You Expect Safety